nogibjj/ag825_scaffold_template_python/README.md

     - Install / Format / Lint / Test
 - Requirements file
     - Text file (.txt) detailing the required packages to be installed for this program to run
+- Multiply.py and test_multiply.py
+    - Main and test file (with assert statements) to test and verify the functionality